Dominic Adiyiah: Fredrikstad

-Milan
+AC Milan

-In late October 2009, after impressing in the U-20 World Cup, Adiyiah was reported to be close to joining Serie A club Milan.
-Speculation increased as Fredrikstad announced they had received a bid €500k for the young striker from a big European club.
+In late October 2009, after impressing in the U-20 World Cup, Adiyiah was reported to be close to joining Serie A club A.C.
+Milan.
+Speculation increased as Fredrikstad announced they had received a bid €500,000 for the young striker from a big European club.
 The rumour was eventually confirmed by Milan CEO Adriano Galliani on 1 November, and six days later the Ghanaian signed his new contract, as he had passed routine medical examinations.

 The move was ratified on 2 January 2010, the first day of the winter transfer window.
 However Adiyiah was still not able to play, since he was called up by the Ghana national team to take part in the African Nations Cup.
 Upon his return, a month later, he also secured an Italian work permit, which he was still lacking, thus becoming definitively eligible to play.
 Despite this, he was never selected by head coach Leonardo during the remainder of the 2009–10 season.
 On 25 June 2012, Adiyiah completed a three-year contract with Arsenal Kyiv, ending his three years career with AC Milan.